Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

 \subsection{Implementation Details}

-We jointly optimize the two sets of Gaussian primitives with associated features, following the same optimization and densification strategy as 2D Gaussian splatting (2DGS)~\cite{huang20242d}.
-The Sph-Mip encoding uses a base level $\mathbf{M}$ with resolution $H_\mathbf{M}=512$, $W_\mathbf{M}=1024$, and feature dimension $C=4$, with $N=9$ mipmap levels.
-The local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$ are associated with a local reflection feature $\mathbf{f}\!\in\!\mathbb{R}^{4}$.
+We jointly optimize the two sets of Gaussians with associated features, following the same optimization and densification strategy as 2D Gaussian splatting (2DGS)~\cite{huang20242d}.
+The Sph-Mip encoding uses a base level $\mathbf{M}$ with resolution $H_\mathbf{M}=512$, $W_\mathbf{M}=1024$, and feature dimension $d=4$, with $N=9$ mipmap levels.
+Global and local specular features are defined in $\mathbb{R}^{d}$ using the same feature dimension.
 The physically-aware specular adaptive mixing shader is implemented as a lightweight MLP $f_{\Theta}$ with 3 hidden layers of width 64.
 All experiments are conducted on a single NVIDIA RTX 4090 GPU with 24\,GB of memory.